+Boosting your customer retention rate is key to building a sustainable business model.
 Depending on your industry, and a study you want to believe in, customer retention is much faster and, on average, costs up to seven times less than customer acquisition.
 Moreover, repeat customers buy 30% more items than new clients.

 What does it mean in terms of profits?
 According to Bain and Company, increasing customer retention by 5% can lead to an increase in profits of 25%-95%.
 The likelihood of converting a new lead is 5%-20% at best.

-Go The Extra Mile
+1. Go The Extra Mile

 The extra mile approach doesn’t necessarily have to become viral on social media.
 I can give you one example from last weekend – I was shopping for some bicycle parts and asked customer clerk where I can find them.

-Instead of just telling me where it is (“go left, then right, passed through Mordor, and the screws will be right next to the gate to Narnia.
-I know I’m exaggerating, but as a person who has major problems distinguishing right from left that’s how it feels like), he went to the right alley with me and made sure I got the right part.
+Instead of just telling me where it is (“go left, then right, passed through Mordor, and the screws will be right next to the gate to Narnia.”
+I know I’m exaggerating, but as a person who has major problems distinguishing right from the left that’s how it feels like), he went to the right alley with me and made sure I got the right part.

-Become a Trusted Advisor
+2. Become a Trusted Advisor

 Companies have evolved from being just product sellers to customers’ advisors.
-That’s why content marketing has become one of the most important part of marketing strategy.
+That’s why content marketing has become one of the most important parts of marketing strategy.
 We can choose from thousands of brands across the globe.
 In the end, we will choose the brand we trust more.

 It might sound counterintuitive, but if you honestly admit your product is lacking some features and point to your competition, it can pay back in the future.
 Your customers will remember your frankness and will be more willing to choose or recommend your company next time.

-Be Proactive When it Comes to Customer Experience
+3. Be Proactive When it Comes to Customer Experience